williamliunz/williamliunz.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Teaching at Unitec and Manukau Institute of Technology, Te Pūkenga"
 collection: teaching
-type: "Workshop"
+type: "Undergraduate courses"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "School of Computing, Electrical and Applied Technology, Unitec and School of Digitial Technology, MIT"
-date: 2015-01-01
+date: 2023-02-01 to 2023-12-15
-location: "City, Country"
+location: "Auckland, New Zealand"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+At Unitec and MIT, I have taught the following courses:

 Heading 1
 ======